pouria-polouk/book-to-scrape/README.md

 How users can get started with the project?
 Ensure Python is installed.
 Install the required libraries: requests and bs4.
-Download and run the project files.
+Download and run the project files (https://github.com/pouria-polouk/book-to-scrape).
 The SQLite database will be generated automatically.

 Where users can get help with your project?